Nursing Home Neglect Attorney Fighting For You and Your Loved One

 If a health insurance company paid for treatment of the injuries that were sustained at the nursing home, then the health insurer must be paid back from the damages that you receive for the care they covered before the decedent’s death.

-Fighting Back Against Nursing Home Abuse
+Fighting Back Against Nursing Home Abuse or Neglect

 The nursing home abuse attorney at The Turnbull Law Firm does not tolerate abuse in Florida nursing homes.
 If you have any reason to believe that your loved one is being abused in a nursing home, call us to immediately begin an investigation and get your family member to a safe space.